ReferenceType/H264Sharp/README.md

  decoder.GetOptionRef(DECODER_OPTION.DECODER_OPTION_GET_STATISTICS, ref ss1);
 ```
 # Example App
-A simple example WPF application is provided. here you can explore:
+A simple example WPF application is provided.
+This app involves advanced use cases for the lossy transfers.
+here you can explore:
 - Advanced Setup and their effects.
 - Using LTR references and loss recovery.
 - Recording audio and video.